altunenes/sorceress/docs/explanations of illusions.md

 Face pareidolia is a phenomenon in which people see faces in random objects.
 Pareidolia is the phenomenon of perceiving a pattern or meaning where none exists.
 It is a type of illusion, and it is thought to be a result of the brain's tendency to try to make sense of random or ambiguous stimuli.
 Our brains are constantly bombarded with sensory information, and they are very good at organizing and interpreting this information in a way that makes sense to us.
 Sometimes, however, our brains can interpret random or meaningless stimuli as being meaningful, which can result in pareidolia.
 For example, if you see a cloud that looks like a face, your brain may interpret it as a face even though it is just a random arrangement of water droplets.
 This is because your brain is trying to make sense of the information it is receiving, and it is using its knowledge of faces to do so.

-I have created this illusion accidentally.
-I was trying to create a Gabor patch and I was trying to add some noise to the image with Gabor coefficients.
-But I saw a face while I working on it.
-So I re-designed the code and add into the sorceress :)
+I accidentally created this illusion while working on a Gabor patch.
+I re-designed the code and added it to sorceress :)

 ## 29-Grids2